Diplomatically Speaking: The Artist Management Soft Skill Nobody Teaches

 Clarity ensures the message is direct enough to act on.

-Empathy shows the other person that you recognise their perspective.
+Empathy shows the other person that you recognize their perspective.

 Assertiveness keeps the message from becoming watered down.